Gay Project

 Lead change in your community!

 This course provides participants with a foundational understanding of community development within an LGBTI+ context.
-This 5-week course explores the principles of social justice, grassroots activism, and capacity-building, equipping learners with the skills to create meaningful change in their communities.
-By learning about policy advocacy, grant writing, and community organising, participants will be empowered to establish initiatives, support networks, and inclusive spaces that enhance the well-being of the wider LGBTI+ community.
+It explores the principles of social justice, grassroots activism, and capacity-building, equipping learners with the skills to create meaningful change in their communities.
+By learning about policy advocacy, grant writing, and community organizing, participants will be empowered to establish initiatives, support networks, and inclusive spaces that enhance the well-being of the wider LGBTI+ community.
 This course is ideal for those who are looking to enhance their community development practice, or existing volunteers in the LGBTI+ community looking to build their skills passionate about making a difference and fostering collective empowerment.

 When: Thursdays, 16th Oct – 13th Nov | 7pm–9pm